What is Capital Gains Tax?

 What is Indexation?

 Indexation is a technique to adjust the purchase price of an asset for inflation.
-It is a significant benefit available for long-term capital gains on certain assets like property, debt mutual funds, and gold.
+It was historically a significant benefit available for long-term capital gains on certain assets like property, debt mutual funds, and gold.

 The government publishes a Cost Inflation Index (CII) every year.
 This index reflects the impact of inflation over the years.
 By using indexation, you can increase the purchase price (cost of acquisition) of your asset, which in turn reduces your taxable capital gain.